LG972021/nc-games/README.md

 <h2>Requirements</h2>

-The versions of Node.js and other softwares used to create this project, and thus, the minimum versions of Node.js required to reliably run this project are:
+The versions of Node.js and other softwares used to create this project, and thus - the minimum versions of Node.js required to reliably run this project are:

     - Node.js - v16.6.1